recursively/recursively.github.io/source/_posts/Brief-Usage-of-MongoDB-and-Elasticsearch.md

   - Mongodb
   - Elasticsearch
 description: >-
   The purpose of this post is to write down the common usage of MongoDB in my daily work.
-In addition, some manipulations for Elasticsearch is useful under several situations.
+In addition, some manipulations for Elasticsearch are useful under several situations.

 date: 2018-07-03 15:36:24
 ---